top of page

 5. Chinese: Embracing East Asian Culture

-• Memphis hosts various cultural festivals that celebrate the city’s diverse communities.
-Events like the Memphis in May International Festival highlight different cultures and their contributions to the city.
+• Cultural Festivals: Events like the Memphis in May International Festival highlight different languages, foods, and traditions.

 Conclusion